wilmoore/macbook/README.md

-# Automated system setup for polyglot developers
+# System setup for polyglot developers

-Automated system setup for developers without a complicated CM tool.
+Automated system setup for developers.
+Like boxen, but without a complicated CM tool.

 ## Install